 AG Mortgage Investment Trust, Inc. (the "Company") was incorporated in the state of Maryland on March 1, 2011.
-The Company is a hybrid mortgage REIT that opportunistically invests in a diversified portfolio of residential mortgage-backed securities, or RMBS, residential and commercial mortgage assets, financial assets and real estate.
-RMBS include securities issued or guaranteed by a U.S. government-sponsored entity such as Fannie Mae or Freddie Mac (collectively, "GSEs"), or any agency of the U.S. Government such as Ginnie Mae (collectively, "Agency RMBS").
-Residential and commercial mortgage assets, financial assets and real estate include Non-Agency RMBS, ABS, CMBS, excess mortgage servicing rights ("Excess MSRs"), loans, and single-family rental properties, each as described below.
+The Company is a hybrid mortgage REIT that opportunistically invests in a diversified risk adjusted portfolio of agency investments, credit investments, and single-family rental properties.
+Agency investments include Agency RMBS and Agency Excess MSRs, and credit investments include Non-Agency RMBS, ABS, CMBS, loans, and Credit Excess MSRs, as defined below.

+Residential mortgage-backed securities ("RMBS") include securities issued or guaranteed by a U.S. government-sponsored entity such as Fannie Mae or Freddie Mac (collectively, "GSEs"), or any agency of the U.S. Government such as Ginnie Mae (collectively, "Agency RMBS").